gpivaro/leaflet-challenge/README.md

 ### Additional: Data Table and API

 Create a data table where the user can access all the data collected from the last 7 days and display it as a table.
 The user can access more details about each earthquake by clicking on the link that redirects the user to the USGS page for that specific event.
+The final data table is available [here](https://gpivaro.github.io/leaflet-challenge/Leaflet-Step-1/table-data.html).

 ![Data_Table.png](Images/Data_Table.png)

 Allow the user to access the JSON version of the data used to plot the earthquakes by creating an API where all the data is available.
+The API is available [here](https://gpivaro.github.io/leaflet-challenge/Leaflet-Step-1/data.html).

 ![API.png](Images/API.png)